 The staff member cannot do the following:

-- Help you physically with bringing back the child.
+- Help you physically bring back the child.

 - Help you if you have sole custody.
-In that case, contact the police.
+In this case, contact the police.

 - Help you if you do not have custody.
-In that case, the other parent is allowed to leave without your consent.
+In this case, the other parent is allowed to leave without your consent.